 Substitution, Association, and Relationship

-These three elements are the threads of the story that make recall possible.
-These elements make the topical system recall unusual names or long data strings.
-You break down the name or object into syllables.
-You substitute the syllables for objects or create unusual and memorable associations for each syllable.
+These three elements are the threads of the story.
+When you incorporate them into your narrative, it makes recall much more straightforward.
+These elements can help us recall unusual names or long data strings.
+What you do is break down the term into syllables.
+You substitute the syllables for objects or create distinctive and memorable associations for each syllable.
 Then you relate everything using a story.
-This turns unusual and lengthy processes into a story you can easily recall.
+It turns unusual and lengthy processes into an account you can easily recall.

 Link with Emotions

 The last element is linking everything together with emotion.
-This gets our hearts involved.
-Our heart is the home of our emotions, intuition, and imagination.
+Our feelings get our hearts involved in the learning process.
 In our example above with Spiderweb Connections, we used Sonny’s name.
 We associated a happy feeling in the mix.

 Memory Method Systems

-There are several common memory infrastructure systems.
-These are the best kept secrets of memory enhancement.
+There are several memory infrastructure systems.
+These structures, like our pegboard example, are the best kept secrets of memory enhancement.
 We can expand each of these frameworks almost indefinitely.
-Another way to increase your memory’s effectiveness is by using an audiotape to walk you through the technique.
-This reinforces the framework.
-Make your own recording.
-Hearing your own voice will also help to cement the process.
+Another way to increase your memory’s effectiveness is by using an audiotape to walk you through the technique, which reinforces the memory framework.
+Make your recordings of the data you want to memorize.
+Hearing your voice will also help to cement the process.

 The framework of these memory methods includes: